Table of Contents

 To begin gardening without digging, remove all mulch and any soil that is on top of it.
 It should be moist enough to hold the seeds.
 Adding a layer of compost will improve the structure of the soil and reduce water needs.
 Once the compost has formed a dirt-like consistency, it will be ready for sowing.
 For instance, you can plant seeds directly on top of the soil, or mix them with clay.
 You can also plant onion sets by using a curved stick or wooden piece.
 These only need about an inch of soil to grow.

 No-dig gardening relies on the principle of soil building.
 Instead of digging up the soil, you build a garden over it by using no-dig gardening tools.
 The resulting soil is nutrient-rich and healthy.
 The process of gardening without digging requires some patience and persistence on your part.
 But the end results are well worth it!
-There’s no need to dig up the garden just to grow a few flowers.
-All that is needed is an appropriate plan, proper preparation, and patience.
 With regular practice, the yield will increase year by year.
+Check out our article on Vertical Hydroponic Gardening